In a Nutshell

 Average Income and Employment

 The main industries in Puerto Rico are manufacturing, which includes pharmaceuticals, textiles, petrochemicals, and electronics.
 Other common industries are services, such as finance, insurance, real estate, and tourism.
-As the most common industries, they have the highest employment opportunities.

 Credit Scores